Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: So he must have done it for a reason.

-THE ANCIENT ONE (2012): I fear you might be right. [give
+THE ANCIENT ONE (2012): I fear you might be right. [gives